ebdrup/json-schema-benchmark/reports/json-gate.md

 `validation of date-time strings, a valid date-time string with minus offset`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, a invalid day in date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, an invalid offset in date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
+`validation of date-time strings, an invalid closing Z after time-zone offset`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, an invalid date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, case-insensitive T and Z`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)